mwouts/jupytext/README.md

 ## Can I save my Jupyter notebook as both R markdown and ipynb?

 Yes.
 That's useful if you want to preserve the outputs locally, or if you want to share the `.ipynb` version.
+By default, the opened notebook in jupyter, plus its `.ipynb` version, are updated when a notebook is saved.

-We offer both per-notebook, and global configuration.
+If you prefer a different setting, we offer both per-notebook, and global configuration.

 ### Per-notebook configuration